haraka/Haraka/docs/plugins/rcpt_to.validity.md

 Validates the rcpt_to addresses (recipient addresses) by connecting to a PostgreSQL database.

+To enable this plugin add the following line to the `config/plugins` file.

+`rcpt_to.validity`

 ## Config

 The `rcpt_to.validity.json` file has the following structure (defaults shown).
 Also note that this file will need